RobZuazua/CrashCode/README.md

 ---

-### Question: How do I master the technical interview?
+### Question: How can I master the technical interview?

 At the end of the day, it comes down to you.
 Your level of sincerity, seriousness, and understanding.